jet113/Thomas-Course-Project-1/README.md

 6. From there, simply click on the name of whatever application you'd like to launch.

-NOTE: If any application asks you for a password, the password = password
+NOTE: For PySpark, enter spark-shell in the terminal.
+If any application asks you for a password, the password = password

 7. To stop the container, enter control + C in the terminal to exit all containers.